This is a named option within the Materials Science and Engineering M.S.

 Foreign students must submit satisfactory results on the TOEFL or another acceptable English Language Test.
 Please use institution code: 1846; no department code is necessary.
 Information about these exams can be obtained from the Educational Testing Service, Princeton, New Jersey 08540 or Berkeley, California 94704.

-The graduate school offers a limited number of application fee grants (waivers of all or part of the application fee) that are available in a few specific circumstances.
+The graduate school offers a limited number of application fee grants (covers all or part of the application fee) that are available in a few specific circumstances.
 Further information is available here.

 ►Submit only the documents requested.